BalogunEmmanuelKehinde/Africa-remittance-analysis/README.md

 ### 1. Ingestion & Cleaning (`clean_data.py`)
 - Loads the World Bank Remittance Prices Worldwide dataset (Excel)
 - Filters for all Africa-related corridors bidirectionally — rows where Africa is either the source or destination
+- Removes promotional noise (negative cost percentages) that would distort analysis
 - Classifies each transaction into one of three flow types:
   - `Intra-Africa` — both source and destination are African countries
   - `Outbound (Africa to World)` — African source, non-African destination